gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy.md

 Stroom-proxy has a number of [key functions]({{< relref "docs/proxy/proxy-functions" >}}) which are all configured via its YAML configuration file.

+Each branch of the this YAML is explained in more detail below.

 ```yaml
 proxyConfig: